 At SUNDRIP- Art for Life you will find joyful art, sorrowful art and art created simply to pass the time.
 These pieces show healing in all its stages.

 A FEW MORE THINGS ABOUT ME:

-- When painting on canvas I use acrylic and make it look like oils.
-I also paint on cardboard boxes, brown paper bags and other alternative surfaces.
+- I paint on canvas, wood,Â cardboard boxes, brown paper bags and other alternative surfaces.

 - I prefer to paint with a dry brush, and boy am I hard on my brushes.